ispeters/async_scope/asyncscope.md

 scope's count of outstanding operations reaches zero, at which point the scope transitions to the joined state.

-Calling `close()` on a `simple_counting_scope` moves the scope to the closed, unused-and-closed, or closed-and-joining state, and causes all future calls to `nest()` to fail.
+Calling `close()` on a `simple_counting_scope` moves the scope to the closed, unused-and-closed, or closed-and-joining state, and causes all future calls to `try_associate()` to return disengaged associations.

-Any call to `nest()` may throw an exception if copying or moving the input sender into the returned _`nest-sender`_ throws an exception. `nest()` provides the Strong Exception Guarantee so the scope's state is left unchanged if an exception is thrown while constructing the returned _`nest-sender`_.

-Assuming `nest()` does not throw:
+Associating work with a `simple_counting_scope` can be done through `simple_counting_scope`'s token.
+`simple_counting_scope`'s token provides 2 methods: `wrap(Sender&& s)`, and `try_associate()`.

+- `wrap(Sender&&s)` takes in a sender and returns it unmodified.
+- `try_associate()` attempts to create a new association with the `simple_counting_scope` and will return an engaged association when successful, or a disengaged association otherwise.
+The requirements for `try_associate()`'s success are outlined below:
-- While a scope is in the unused, open, or open-and-joining state, calls to `nest()` succeed by returning an "associated sender" (see below) and incrementing the scope's count of outstanding operations _before returning_.
+  1. While a scope is in the unused, open, or open-and-joining state, calls to `token.try_associate()` succeeds by incrementing the scope's count of oustanding operations before returning an engaged association.
-- While a scope is in the closed, unused-and-closed, closed-and-joining, or joined state, calls to `nest()` fail by returning an "unassociated sender" (see below).
-Failed calls to `nest()` do _not_ increment the scope's count of outstanding operations.
+  2. While a scope is in the closed, unused-and-closed, closed-and-joining, or joined state, calls to `token.try_associate()` will return a disengaged assocation and _will not_ increment the scope's count of outstanding operations.

-While a scope is open, calls to `nest()` that return normally will have incremented the scope's count of oustanding operations.
-In this case, the resulting _`nest-sender`_ is an associated sender that acts like an RAII handle: the scope's internal count is incremented when the sender is created and decremented when the sender is "done with the scope", which happens when the sender or its _`operation-state`_ is destroyed.
-Moving a _`nest-sender`_ transfers responsibility for decrementing the count from the old instance to the new one.
-Copying an associated _`nest-sender`_ is permitted if the sender it's wrapping is copyable, but the copy may "fail" since copying requires incrementing the scope's count, which is only allowed when the scope is open; if copying fails, the new sender is an unassociated sender that behaves as if it were the result of a failed call to `nest()`.

-While a scope is closed, calls to `nest()` that return normally will have failed to increment the scope's count of outstanding operations or otherwise change the scope's state.
-In this case, the resulting _`nest-sender`_ is an unassociated sender.
-Unassociated _`nest-senders`_ do not have a reference to the scope they came from and always complete with `stopped` when connected and started.
-Copying or moving an unassociated sender produces another unassociated sender.

-Under the standard assumption that the arguments to `nest()` are and remain valid while evaluating `nest()`, it is always safe to invoke any supported operation on the returned _`nest-sender`_.
+When a token's `try_associate()` returns an engaged association, the destructor of the resulting association will undo the association by decrementing the scope's count of oustanding operations.

+- When a scope is in the open-and-joining or closed-and-joining state and an association's destructor undoes the final scope association, the scope moves to the joined state and the outstanding _`join-sender`_ completes.

 The state transitions of a `simple_counting_scope` mean that it can be used to protect asynchronous work from use-after-free errors.
 Given a resource, `res`, and a `simple_counting_scope`, `scope`, obeying the following policy is enough to ensure that there are no attempts to use `res` after its lifetime ends:

-- all senders that refer to `res` are nested within `scope`; and
+- all senders that refer to `res` are associated with `scope`; and
 - `scope` is destroyed (and therefore in the joined, unused, or unused-and-closed state) before `res` is destroyed.

 It is safe to destroy a scope in the unused or unusued-and-closed state because there can't be any work referring to the